-The World Health Organization estimates that 206 million people have schistosomiasis and 1.5 billion have soil transmitted helminths (intestinal worms).
-These diseases affects the world’s poorest, most marginalized, and most remote communities, particularly children.
-There is a strong correlation between a high intensity of worm infection and children’s school attendance, achievement and future ability to earn a living.
+The World Health Organization (WHO) estimates that 206 million people have schistosomiasis and 1.5 billion have soil-transmitted helminthiasis (intestinal worms).
+These diseases affect the world’s poorest, most marginalized, and most remote communities, particularly the children in them.
+There is a strong correlation between a high intensity of worm infection and children’s school attendance, achievement, and future ability to earn a living.

-In 2018, following more detailed monitoring of our deworming work and a 50% increase in its estimate of Sightsavers’ cost-effectiveness, GiveWell continued to recommend us for deworming’s “strong track record and excellent cost-effectiveness” and our standout record of transparency.
-GiveWell has recommended a new grant to scale up our deworming work in sub-Saharan Africa.
+In 2018, following more detailed monitoring of Sightsavers’ deworming work and a 50% increase in its estimate of this work’s cost effectiveness, GiveWell continued to recommend this deworming work for a “strong track record and excellent cost effectiveness,” and for its “standout record of transparency.”
+GiveWell has recommended a new grant to scale up Sightsavers’ deworming work in sub-Saharan Africa.

 By supporting deworming you are improving the health and life chances of children in some of the world’s poorest regions.
 The cost of treatment in most areas is under $0.50 USD per child (excluding the value of free drug donations from pharmaceutical companies), making this one of the most cost-effective health interventions globally.